CRLab/assistive_grasping_ui/README.md

 `/valid_commands` and set the `parent` variable in the message to the ID of the command to be clicked.

 To simulate highlighting a command, send a message over the topic `/currently_selected_command` and set the string in the message to the ID of the command to be highlighted.

+### UI State

+If at any time you would like to trigger a loading icon and disable user interaction, publish to the topic `/crui_bot_status` a string that is either `loading` to trigger the loading state or `ready` to end it.